data-dot-all/dataall/documentation/userguide/docs/metadata_forms.md

 **View Metadata Forms**
 By clicking Metadata Forms in the Discovery section of the left side pane users can open a list of metadata forms visible for them.
 The criteria for visibility:
-1. The group, that user belong to, is an owner of the metadata form.
+1. The group, that the user belong to, is an owner of the metadata form.
 2. Metadata form has Global visibility.
 2. Metadata form has Team-Only visibility and the user is a member of this team.
-3. Metadata form has Environment-Wide of Organization-Wide visibility and user has access to this environment/organization.
+3. Metadata form has Environment-Wide of Organization-Wide visibility and the user has access to this environment/organization.
 4. Administrators can view all metadata forms.

 ![metadata form list](pictures/metadata_forms/mf_list.png#zoom#shadow)